MarshP/learn-mathematics/Mathematics/index.md

   - map-of-content
 ---
 - Read [[About this Vault]] and the chosen learning path
-- See what [[Resources and Materials]] we'll use to learn mathematics for free
+- See what [[Resources and Materials]] I'm using to learn mathematics for free

 ## Learning Plan

 - Based on [[U.S Maths Education]], for [[About this Vault|reasons]].
+- Links lead to my sources and notes.

 ### Primary
 1.  [[Arithmetic]]